-The Serbian passport (Pasoš Srbije) is a fantastic option if you’re looking to travel more internationally, explore the beauty of Serbia, and enjoy a high quality of life for a fraction of the cost of EU countries and the US.
+The Serbian passport (Pasoš Srbije) is a document allowing Serbian citizens to travel internationally.
+The Serbia passport has become a highly sought after document, offering visa free access to 148 countries across the world and a high quality of life for a fraction of the cost of EU countries and the US.

 In this guide you’ll learn about: